No items found.

 how to acquire a company

-2. The business acquisition process must begin with a crystal clear strategic goal and specific criteria for evaluating potential targets.
-When you have both, you can seriously begin working to acquire a company.
+The business acquisition process must begin with a crystal-clear strategic goal and specific criteria for evaluating potential targets.
+Once you have both, you can begin the acquisition process in earnest.

-What motivates you to buy a company?
-The overarching answer to the question is ‘because I want to grow the business', but you need to be more specific.
+Before considering a business acquisition, you need to have a good “why.”
 Broadly speaking, the motives for buying a business fall into the following categories:

 • Diversification